-# lists all files and directories in the user’s mass storage
+List all files and directories in your massdata directory:

-# submits a copyq batch job that creates a zipped tarbar named ‘mytarball.tar.gz’ from directory ‘mydir/‘ and copies it into the user’s mass storage subdirectory ‘foo/’
+Submit a copyq batch job that creates a zipped tarbar (eg. named ‘mytarball.tar.gz’) from directory ‘mydir/‘ and copies it to your massdata subdirectory:e subdirectory ‘foo/’

 Bundling Small Files

-Archival of small files ( < 20Mb) places a processing burden on DMF and hence reduces overall throughput to all users.
+Archival of small files (< 20Mb) places a processing burden on MDSS and hence reduces overall throughput to all users.
 Users with many small files are requested to bundle them into larger files.
 Common tools used to bundle files are tar(1) and cpio(1).
-Although it’s preferable to bundle files on your local machine, data intensive projects will also have a short term area on host raijin that can be used to bundle files before being saved in the DMF filesystem.
+Although it’s preferable to bundle files on your local machine, data intensive projects will also have a short term area on Raijin that can be used to bundle files before being saved in the MDSS filesystem.